ryanstull/ryanstull.github.io/_posts/2019-03-10-null-safety-part1.md

 {% include image.html url="/assets/images/posts/properties.png" description="Sets of the properties" %}

 We notice that the substituting an `Employee` where ever the program is expecting a `Person` will work fine, since `Employee` has a superset of the properties of `Person`.
 But see the issue with `null`?
-This is why `null` fundamentally should not be modeled as a subtype.
+This is why `null` fundamentally should not be modeled as the same type or a subtype.
 Having `null` be a subtype of all objects breaks the LSP because `null` does not possess _any_ properties, let alone a superset of properties.
 So when we access a property of an object that is actually `null`, it doesn't have that property; thus breaking the LSP and causing an NPE.

 ## The Solution

 The solution to this problem is, conceptually, very straight forward;  the type system has to keep track of which references are possibly `null` and which are not.
 If the type system knew which references were possibly `null`, then not checking if it were `null` before using it wouldn't just be bad practice and an NPE at runtime, but would become a compile time error; which is exactly what we want.

-There are two ways that I know of that this can be implemented:  with a generic wrapper type which would denote a nullable reference, something like C#'s `Nullable<T>` or Kotlin's `T?`, or with a type union of some type `T` with `Null`.
-This is planned for a future version of Scala and would look like <br/> `T | Null` which means `T` or `Null`.
+There are two ways that I know of that this can be implemented:  with a generic wrapper type which would denote a nullable reference, something like C#'s `Nullable<T>`, Scala's or Rust's `Option`, or Kotlin's `T?`, or with a type union of some type `T` with `Null`.
+This is how Typescript handles `null` and this is also planned for a future version of Scala and would look like `T | Null` which means `T` or `Null`.

 Remember before how I mentioned that `null` being modeled as a subtype of other types was due to a deficiency in the type systems of languages where that `null` is modeled that way?
-Well that deficiency is the lack of generics or type unions.
+Well that deficiency is the lack of generics or union types.
 Without either one of these mechanisms, you can't create nullable versions of any existing type in the type system.

 ## Conclusion

-So we can see that modeling `null` as the same type or subtype of other types in the type system is the problem with the design of `null` in most languages.
+Modeling `null` as the same type or subtype of other types in the type system is the problem with the design of `null` in most languages.

 ## References: